Mean-field limit of non-exchangeable systems: Introduction. Multi-agent systems on graphs

 The main result of this paper is to incorporate the complex non-interchangeable graph structures defined by $w_{ij}$ into a simple limiting Vlasov equation

 through the extended graphon $w(\xi,d\zeta)$.

-In \eqref{vlasov-eq-lim}, $f$ describes the probability of finding a single vertex/agent at position $ x \in \R^d $, in a certain state of interaction with the network $\xi \in [0,\ 1]$, at time $ t> 0$.
+In \eqref{vlasov-eq-lim}, $f$ describes the probability of finding an agent at position $x \in \R^d $, in a certain state of interaction with the network $\xi \in [0,\ 1]$, at time $ t> 0$.
 This means that the role of an agent can be represented by adding an extra one-dimensional variable.
-In this way, we associate to the discrete connectivities $w_{ij}$ a function $w$ that accounts for the effect of the architecture of the complex original system \eqref{eq1}.
+In this way, we associate to the discrete connectivities $w_{ij}$ a function $w$, or some more general object, which accounts for the effect of the architecture of the complex original system \eqref{eq1} as the number $N$ of agents is large.
 This type of graphon-like representation had previously been explored in particular in~\cite{CM1,CM2,CMM,KalMed,Medvedev2,Medvedev} or in~\cite{GkoKueh,KueXu}.
-However those results required more stringent assumptions on the connectivities, so that for example \cite{CM1,CM2,CMM,KalMed} only apply to dense graphs or symmetric interactions, whilst \cite{GkoKueh,KueXu} allow for sparse graphs but with a priori knowledge of some additional convergence of the coupling weights~$w_{ij}$.
-The major contribution of the present article is to remove all such assumptions and only require the assumptions~\eqref{meanfieldscaling}-\eqref{vanishingweights}.
+However those results required more stringent assumptions on the connectivities, so that for example \cite{CM1,CM2,CMM,KalMed} only apply to dense graphs or symmetric interactions, whilst \cite{GkoKueh,KueXu} allow for some sparse graphs, all of them requiring an {\it a priori} knowledge on how weights are generated as to discretize a prescribed limiting object.
+Of course, this way of prescribing weights provides some additional convergence, which is essential in these results.
+The case of sparse random graphs such as the famous Erd\"os-R\'enyi graphs, has also been treated for example in~\cite{Cop22,CLP23,Medvedev}.
+In these references one finds the common assumption that $Np_N\to \infty$, where $p_N\in(0,1)$ represents the probability of drawing an edge.
+This condition characterizes the generalized mean-field scaling \eqref{meanfieldscaling}-\eqref{vanishingweights} on this class of sparse random graphs.
+Some even sparser Erd\"os-R\'enyi graphs with $Np_N=O(1)$ have also been handled in~\cite{LRW23, ORS20}, but this time they do not satisfy the generalized mean-field scaling \eqref{meanfieldscaling}-\eqref{vanishingweights} and lead instead to diffusive systems.
+While graphons are capable of handling limits of some sparse graphs \cite{BCCZ1,BCCZ2}, this usually requires some sort of renormalization of $w_{ij}$.

+One of the major contributions of the present article is to offer a unified framework to derive the mean-field limit without any assumptions, structural or not, outside of the extended mean-field scaling provided by the assumptions~\eqref{meanfieldscaling}-\eqref{vanishingweights}.
 This comes with considerable difficulties and impose a completely new strategy to obtain the limit equation.